 One big question throughout the series is why you are killing all of these monsters and men, and taking their souls.
 The plot cleverly ensures that you never fully know if your quest is actually noble, or if you're being manipulated like a chump by the likes of Kingseeker Frampt and Dark Souls II's Shanalotte, aka the Emerald Herald.

 What is the chosen undead's purpose?
 Do you trust either Frampt or Darkstalker Kaathe?
 What does Shanalotte get out of you claiming the Throne of Want?
 Should you give DS III's Firekeeper her eyes back?
 The moments where you start to doubt the reasons behind everything you've been doing over the last 50 hours really get you in the gut, and that's powerful indeed.

 Nowhere are the implications of your actions throughout the whole series clearer than in Dark Souls III.
 There are nods to this in great moments everywhere, but two stand out in particular: when you enter the Untended Graves, and your final march towards the Kiln of the First Flame.

 The Kiln itself is genius, as what you may have suspected all along is confirmed.
-Basically, as the First Flame fades, the past worlds and times of previous Lords of Cinder begin to converge and are pulled towards the centre of it all.
+Basically, as the First Flame fades, the past worlds and times of previous Lords of Cinder begin to converge and are pulled towards the center of it all.
 This explains why the geography is all messed up, why bridges lead to nowhere and why locations bear strange resemblance to areas in previous games.

 It's just like when Snake returns to Shadow Moses in the final third of Metal Gear Solid 4: a touching loop closer that is positively brimming with nostalgia.
 You remember where the blacksmith used to be, the hours you slogged to farm Titanite Chunks in the mail hall, and of course, the first time you fought Ornstein and Smough.